Faculty of Information, University of Toronto: Master’s Programs

 This program permits graduate students to complete a Masters of Information (MI) and a Masters of Museum Studies (MMSt) concurrently within the span of three years.
 This option was changed from Concurrent Registration Option (CRO) to Combined Degree Program (CDP) beginning in September 2018.

 PhD Program

-The Faculty of Information also offers a PhD program in information studies, with seven available specializations: Critical Information Studies, Library & Information Science, Archives & Records Management, Information Systems, Media & Design, Cultural Heritage, Knowledge Management & Information Management, and Philosophy of Information.
+The Faculty of Information offers a PhD in Information, a four-year advanced research degree, attracting students from a wide range of backgrounds, who conduct research at the intersection of information, technology, culture, people, and communities.